InkbridgeNetworks/nginx-lualdap-module/README.md

 Please see CONTRIBUTORS for contribution information and documentation on original source

-Note: This is a work in progress, and whilst it's used heavily within Network RADIUS be aware that the code uses lua-nginx's private APIs, and compatibility with a given version of NGINX or lua-nginx is not guaranteed.
+Note: This is a work in progress, and whilst it's used heavily within Inkbridge Networks be aware that the code uses lua-nginx's private APIs, and compatibility with a given version of NGINX or lua-nginx is not guaranteed.